 The implementation of ship protection measures that should be identified during the voyage planning process and clearly marked on the VHP.

-This BMP complements piracy guidance in the latest International Maritime Organisation (IMO) Resolutions and Circulars (www.imo.org)
+This BMP complements piracy guidance in the latest International Maritime Organization (IMO) Resolutions and Circulars (www.imo.org)